® Carburetors Part 23: The Mikuni RS racing carburetor

 Look-alikes

 When Suzuki introduced the first GSX-R750 in 1985, this non-US model was equipped with Mikuni carbs that looked very similar to the Mikuni RS.
-However, not a single part will interchange between the Mikuni RS and the Suzuki's RS-like Mikuni VM29SS.
-The two carbs' overall specifications are very different.
-The VM's throttle shaft is at the rear instead of at the front, the accelerator pump is in a different place also, and worst of all, being production carbs, the VM29SS' internal metering parts are Suzuki-specific and nothing like those in the RS.
-Thus the alternate jet needle and needle jet selection that Mikuni's non-proprietary carbs famously benefit from and which would allow the GSX-R carbs to easily be used on a GS1000 or KZ1000, is virtually out of reach.
-Many riders have acquired the VM29SS hoping to have essentially a "poor man's" RS, only to find they are similar to the RS only by being Mikuni and by have flat slides.
+However, not a single part will interchange between the Mikuni RS and the Suzuki's RS look-alike, the Mikuni VM29SS.
+Though similar in basic ways, the two carbs' overall specifications are very different.
+The VM's throttle shaft is at the front instead of at the rear, the accelerator pump is in a different place also, and worst of all, being production carbs, the VM29SS' internal metering parts are Suzuki-specific and nothing like those in the RS.
+Thus the alternate jet needle and needle jet selection that Mikuni's non-proprietary carbs famously benefit from and which would have allowed the GSX-R carbs to easily be used on a GS1000 or KZ1000, is virtually out of reach.
+The jet needles and needle jets aren't anything like those in the RS carbs.
+Many riders have acquired the VM29SS hoping to have essentially a "poor man's" RS, only to find they are similar to the RS only by being Mikuni and by having flat slides.
 They really aren't very tunable.
-Add to this the fact that nearly every 29mm VM29SS you'll encounter has been bored larger.
+Add to this the fact that nearly every 29mm VM29SS you'll encounter has been significantly molested, with the usual atrocity its being bored larger than its original 29mm.

 Part 24